 So how’d it get this way?

 Perhaps they put the wrong people at the controls.
-The great thing about PPT, anyone can use it.
-The horrible thing about it, everyone does.
-As a DIY device, it’s a mess: a whole lot of things you can do, with nothing keeping anybody from doing every last one of them on each slide.
+The great thing about PPT: anyone can use it.
+The horrible thing about it: everyone does.
+As a DIY device, it’s a mess: there are a whole lot of things you can do, with nothing keeping anybody from doing every last one of them on each slide.

-From the beginning, this inherently powerful storyboarding and presentation device — built on slides — became a de facto document creation tool for the grinding out of 30, 60, or even 100+ pages of wall-to-wall tiny type and competing assortments of geometric shapes also chock-full of type.
-And when you have smart people who know way too much about a given marketing or sales topic and who want to share it all… it easily can become an unbearable meeting to sit through.
+From the beginning, this inherently powerful storyboarding and presentation device — built on slides — became a de facto document creation tool for the grinding out of 30, 60 or even 100+ pages of wall-to-wall tiny type and competing assortments of geometric shapes also chock-full of type.
+And when you have smart people who know way too much about a given marketing or sales topic and want to share it all … it easily can become an unbearable meeting to sit through.